 lower_case_table_names=1

 Add the line if it doesn't already exist.
-Set the value to the followings as per your requirement.
+Set the value according to your needs.

 $ sudo mysqladmin -u root -p variables | grep lower_case_table_names Enter password: | lower_case_table_names | 1